-Kepley BioSystems Inc was born of the novel idea that a product that can do good is a good product.
+Kepley BioSystems Inc is dedicated to the idea that sustainable innovative solutions can lead to global disruptions to the increasing challenges facing both marine ecosystems and human health.
 Realizing that there was a need for a new model for crustacean fishing, we set forth to deliver a product that would be much easier to use, store, and afford than traditional bait methods, but also reduce the impact on our already over burdened oceans.
 From there, we've developed our Organobait, a fully synthetic bait product that will allow fishermen to catch more crab and lobster without the need of expensive traditional bait fish and lessens the demand of forage fish being taken from the ecosystem.

 The People Behind Kepley BioSystems